This project explored the potential of design to help passenger avoid carsickness in today’s shared and tomorrow’s automated vehicles.

 Carsickness poses a significant challenge for the design and ultimate acceptance of passenger-centric future vehicles and in-vehicle experiences.

-On the basis of a theoretical understanding of carsickness and review of the State-of-the-Art, key design interventions were selected to minimise, and ideally avoid, rear seat passengers from experiencing carsickness while engaging in typical reading tasks.
+Based on a theoretical understanding of carsickness and review of the State-of-the-Art, key design interventions were selected to minimise, and ideally avoid, rear seat passengers from experiencing carsickness while engaging in typical reading tasks.

 A demonstrator vehicle was developed incorporating a range of modifications to assist the passenger in developing an improved sense of self-motion, alignment with the Gravito-Inertial Force vector, and ability to anticipate the upcoming vehicle motion.